jarnaldich/jarnaldich.github.com/blog/2023-01-29-jupyterlite-jsonp.markdown

 ```

 There are two ways in which a data provider can accept cross-origin requests.
 The
-main one (the "canonical" one) is by adding explicit permission in the HTTP
+main one (the canonical, modern one) is known as _Cross Origin Resource Sharing_
+(CORS).
+By adding explicit permission in some dedicated HTTP headers, a resource
-headers.
+provider can control _who_ (the world or selected domains) and _how_ (which HTTP
+methods) can reuse their data.

 Whenever this is not possible or practical (it needs access to the HTTP
 server configuration, and some hosting providers may not allow it), there is a
 second way: the JSONP callback.